philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-Regular expression compilation is an expensive operation.
+Description: Regular expression compilation is an expensive operation.
 The inefficient version recompiles the same regex on each loop iteration, while the efficient version compiles it once and reuses it, significantly reducing overhead.

 ## Example 49: Inefficient Use of std::any When Type is Known